2025 Events

 Location: French Legation Historic Site, 802 San Marcos Street, Austin, TX

 Weather permitting, the seating will be outside on the front lawn of the French Legation Historic Site located at 802 San Marcos St., Austin, TX.
 Refreshments are included with admission.
-A small parking lot is located at 815 1/2 Embassy Drive, but ample street parking is available near French Legation on San Marcos St., 9th Street, and Embassy Drive.
-Visit https://thc.texas.gov/historic-sites/french-legation
+Texana at Twilight is presented by the Brush Square Museums Foundation and the French Legation Historic Site.
+Proceeds support future community programs.
+A small parking lot is located at 900 E. 9th Street, but ample street parking is available near French Legation on San Marcos St., 9th Street, and Embassy Drive.

 JC Elkins O. Henry Literary Discussion Group